-Research with children has demonstrated an association between exposure to smoking in movies and increased positive attitudes about smoking and tobacco use, 13, 14 overestimation of the prevalence of smoking, 14 and greater intentions to smoke.
-13 The US National Cancer Institute has concluded that smoking in the movies causes adolescent smoking, 15 a conclusion endorsed by the World Health Organization.
-16 More needs to be done to ensure that smoking in movies does not lure children to become addicted.
+Research with children has demonstrated an association between exposure to smoking in movies and increased positive attitudes about smoking and tobacco use,^{13, 14} overestimation of the prevalence of smoking,14 and greater intentions to smoke.13 The US National Cancer Institute has concluded that smoking in the movies causes adolescent smoking,15 a conclusion endorsed by the World Health Organization.16 More needs to be done to ensure that smoking in movies does not lure children to become addicted.

-Effective techniques to reduce initiation of tobacco use include 1) increasing the unit price for tobacco products, 2) mass media education campaigns, and 3) community mobilization to restrict children's access to tobacco products.
+The IPA promotes effective techniques to reduce initiation of tobacco use.
+These include 1) increasing the unit price for tobacco products, 2) mass media education campaigns, and 3)

+community mobilization to restrict children's access to tobacco products.
 Strategies to reduce tobacco use initiation should be part of a large, nation-wide program of tobacco control.
 Successful programs include:17